coniferousdyer/ASCII-Spacewars/README.md

 # ASCII Spacewars

+Aliens from the planet of Krueldron are approaching planet Earth.
+They have managed to destroy all of Earth's mightiest armies.
+You are the sole pilot left.
+The Krueldronite fleet is fast approaching Earth.
+The mission is yours to defeat the Krueldronites and save the people of Earth from certain destruction.
+Do you have what it takes?

+# <strong>Introduction</strong>

 This is a terminal-based ASCII game similar to the 1978 game Space Invaders.
 This was written in C++, using the ncurses library.

 <strong>About ncurses</strong>: <a href="https://github.com/mirror/ncurses">ncurses</a>